Is This the Worst Time To Buy a Home?

 And if you don't have generational wealth to help out?
 There are some government and private programs that try to make it easier, but this is yet another example of how systematic barriers and inequality make wealth building difficult, since buying a home is one of the best ways to build wealth and that is increasingly out of reach for would-be first-generation first-time buyers.

-Overall, given the state of mortgage rates, home prices and supply, it's not hard to agree that this just might be the worst time in modern history to buy a home.
+Overall, given the state of mortgage rates and home prices, it's not hard to agree that this just might be the worst time in modern history to buy a home.
+With that said, the increase in new inventory is promising.
+So if this trend continues, could open more doors for home buyers.

 Related Content